Skip to main content

 If you are building a new extension and are planning to install a low carbon heating system such as an air source heat pump, homeowners will need be mindful that they have the appropriate energy efficiency measures in place in the existing building to make sure these systems run effectively.

 The efficiency of low carbon heating systems such as ASHPs means that emissions will still fall by comparison to installing a fossil fuel system, even though electricity is currently generated by gas.
-Furthermore, Manx Utilities’ Transition Programme will include at least 20MW of renewables by 2026, additional renewables between 2026 and 2030 and having a carbon neutral electricity from 2030.
+Furthermore, Manx Utilities’ Transition Programme will include at least 20MW of renewables by 2026, additional renewables between 2026 and having carbon neutral electricity from 2030.